rapid7/insightconnect-workflows/workflows/MDR_Active_Response_Disable_User_with_Active_Directory/help.md

 # Key Features

 * Disable User with Active Directory
-* Send real-time updates to actions using your preferred communication methods: phone, email, Slack, and SMS.
+* Send real-time updates to actions using your preferred communication methods: email, Slack, and SMS.
 * Accelerate or cancel containment actions from your mobile or desktop devices via Slack.

 # Requirements